exbotanical/zito.fyi/content/ucontext-and-coroutines.md

   printf("pre-swap\n");
   setcontext(&context);
-  printf("Back to main function\n");
+  printf("Back to main function - will never run\n");

   return EXIT_SUCCESS;
 }
 ```

 In `main`, we leverage `makecontext`, which allows us to create a new context with its own stack.
+Notice we'll also have to allocate a stack for the context.
 Using this context allows us to reset the program counter to a different function (`handler` in the demo program).
-The third argument to `makecontext` is an integer indicating the number of arguments we want to pass to the context handler, and any subsequent `makecontext` arguments are the handler's arguments - the quantity of which, obviously, should align with that third `makecontext` argument.
+If you've ever written assembly, this is very analogous to a `jmp` instruction.
+The third argument to `makecontext` is an integer indicating the number of arguments we want to pass to the context handler, and any subsequent `makecontext` arguments are the handler's arguments - the quantity of which, obviously, should align with however many arguments we pass.

-Know that the handler arguments must be integers.
+Know that the handler arguments must be integers, which isn't particularly useful in practice.
 The `coroutine` library handles this in a unique way that we'll see later.

-In this example, we call `setcontext` on this new context to immediately invoke `handler` with the 2 integer arguments.
+In this example, we call `setcontext` on this new context to immediately invoke `handler` with 2 integer arguments.
 The default behavior after `handler` finishes executing is to end the process.
-Thus, `"Back to the main function\n"` will never be written to stdout.
+Thus, the string `"Back to the main function - will never run\n"` will never be written to stdout.

-We can change this behavior by setting the `uc_link` field in the `ucontext` struct.
-This tells the program to `setcontext` to the context stored in `uc_link` as soon as it finishes executing.
+We can control this behavior by leveraging the `uc_link` field in the `ucontext` struct.
+Setting this field tells the program to `setcontext` to the context stored in `uc_link` as soon as it finishes executing.

 In the following example we set `uc_link` to `main_context`.
 As soon as `handler` finishes running, execution will resume at `getcontext(&main_context)`, causing an infinite loop.